 NSF released the new EPSCoR Track-2 Solicitation for the current funding year.
-While the format remains essentially the same, the single topic area to be supported this year is “Understanding the Relationship between Genome and Phenome.”
+While the format remains essentially the same, the single topic area to be supported this year is “Harnessing the Data Revolution to solve problems of national importance.”
 Track-2 applications require significant planning, incorporating collaboration across multiple EPSCoR jurisdictions and often across multiple research and undergraduate institutions within the state, and typically a 10-15% funding rate.
 Each South Carolina institution who wish to consider application to the program should engage in discussion with their Office of Research on procedures that will be followed to determine the faculty team selected to serve as the LEAD proposal for that institution in the NSF competition.

 - Proposals will need to describe a collaboration with faculty from one or more institutions located within other EPSCoR eligible jurisdictions.